Barronk99/milestone1-exclusivesuits/TESTING.md

 ### **Client Stories Testing:**

 Websites most common path:
-* Home >> The Xclusive Experience >> Xclusive Materials >> About Us
+* Home >> The Xclusive Experience >> Xclusive Materials >> About Us >> Contact Us
-* Each page has the contact us section at the bottom of its page so at any time when a visitor feels comfortable they can send an enquiry easily regardless of which page they are currently on.
+* Each page has a call to action which links to the contact us page so at any time when a visitor feels comfortable they can send an enquiry easily regardless of which page they are currently on.

 ### **Testing the client stories from the UX section in README.md file** ###